Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Type I Error Rates and Power for C2ST-As

-To assess empirical power, we follow the same procedure as above except we now draw $\{ y_i^{(a)} \}_{i = 1}^N \sim \hat{\mathbb{P}} = \uniform(y_i \mid 0.1, 1.1)$.
+To assess empirical power, we follow the same procedure as above except we now draw $\{ y_i^{(a)} \}_{i = 1}^N \sim \hat{\mathbb{P}} = \mathcal{U}(y_i \mid 0.1, 1.1)$.
 By similar reasoning to that given above, the maximum obtainable test set classification accuracy in this setting is close to $0.55$.
 We again test $H_0 : \acc = 0.525$ against $H_1 : \acc > 0.525$ so that now the effect size $\varepsilon = 0.025$.
-Figure~\ref{fig:A3} shows that all approximate C2STs have both power converging to one and test set classification accuracies converging to $0.55$ as $N_{\test}$ increases.
-NNs do not have very low power when $N_{\test} \leq 500$ despite having low type I error rates in these settings.
+Figure~\ref{fig:A3} shows that C2ST-As have both power converging to one and test set classification accuracies converging to $0.55$ as $N_{\test}$ increases.
 Power values predicted by the formula in Theorem~\ref{theorem:1} are close to the empirical power values for all tests.